sebschlo/SpacetimeSailing/README.md

 SpacetimeSailing
 ================

-Java Game for CIS 120
+Java Game created for CIS 120

+To run, clone the entire repo; the Pictures folder must be in the same directory as the jar file in order for the game to run.

 You are in a spaceship orbiting the Earth and need to collect asteroids floating through the solar system.
 Your only means of moving are exiting planets' orbits